Kílala Lelum Urban Indigenous Health

 Dr. Tu is a Clinical Assistant Professor and former Community Based Clinical Researcher at the University of British Columbia’s Department of Family Practice.
 Dr. Tu’s current research interests focus on issues related to improving systems of health care for Indigenous Peoples, with a focus on HIV, Hepatitis C, and Depression.
 His recent published research work has focused on the application of the Chronic Care Model to HIV care, application of Self-Management support strategies for people with HIV, and partnership models of care between Traditional Indigenous and mainstream health care practices.
 He lives in Vancouver with his wife and his two children.

-Elders and Knowledge Keepers
+Knowledge Keepers

 BLACK WOLF THUNDER